The Creation Story of Sophia

 As will hopefully become clearer as we make our way through these mysteries, this is a story of profound importance to an understanding of, ultimately, who we are and where we lie in the whole mystery of creation.

 “For we are not contending against flesh and blood, but against the principalities, against the powers, against the world rulers of this present darkness, against the spiritual hosts of wickedness in the heavenly places.” – St. Paul.
 Ephesians 6:12

-St. Paul is a strange character in the mystery thriller of the deep Christ.
-Was he really a gnostic as many, including Valentinus, claim?
+St. Paul is a strange character in the mystery thriller of the Deep Christ.
+Was he really a gnostic-leaning purveyor of the Christ teachings as many, including Valentinus and Marcion claim?
 Did St. Paul actually believe in the archons?
 Here in Ephesians, Paul seems to be making a rare but distinct reference to this idea of dark otherworldly rulers.
-Maybe the New Testament didn’t completely censor this part of the story.
+Maybe the New Testament didn’t completely censor Paul’s reference to this part of the creation story of Sophia.

 The word archon comes from the Greek word which means ruler or head of a group.
 The word was commonly used in ancient Greece in reference to a person’s position as a political leader.

 In the first few centuries CE, the word archon took on a whole different meaning within the gnostic system.
 The gnostic use of this term refers to leaders or heads of the lower heavens (aeons), sometimes seen in relation to the seven inner planets of our solar system.
-A key feature of their rule could be described, in a nutshell, as exploitation and abuse of power, and we humans are mere pawns in their game.
+A key feature of their rule could be described, in a nutshell, as having exploitative abuse of power and we humans are mere pawns in their game.

 So what are the archons within this gnostic model?